What Does Repurposing Content Even Mean?

 Got the picture?
 Cracking.
 Clever you.
 For an in-depth guide on how to repurpose blog content for social media, we’ve got a five-step method for you to follow over here.

-Why do we bother to repurpose content?
+Why bother to repurpose content?

 1. It saves time